 In the afternoon we will visit on of Dublin’s great parks, St. Stephens Green, a Georgian Park which was reopened in 1880 and one the largest park in Dublin full of beautiful scenery and monuments.
 Mentioned in James Joyce’s Ulysses, this place is a great place for a summer stroll.
 Nearby, we will then visit the National Museum of Ireland home to some of the most important objects from Ireland’s rich history including the first century Loughnashade Horn and Lismore Crozier from 1100 AD.

 A respite in the early evening will allow you to wander the around the southern part of town.
 You can visit Grafton Street or relax in any number of cafes, coffee shops or pubs.
-Our evening will end with a Michelin Star dinner at The Pig’s Ear which focuses on local and season ingredients.
+Our evening will end with a Michelin Star dinner at The Pig’s Ear which focuses on local and seasonal ingredients.
 A refined and authentic taste of Ireland awaits you here.

 Day 2: Saturday (6/19)

 Day Two- Our morning will take us to the northern side of the Liffy, the river that divides Dublin north and south.
-We will visit more modern locations such as the Garden of Remembrance and see numerous monuments to Irish heroes and learn about people like Parnell, O’Connell, Connelly, and Larkin and hear the stories about Irish indepedence.
+We will visit more modern locations such as the Garden of Remembrance and see numerous monuments to Irish heroes and learn about people like Parnell, O’Connell, Connelly, and Larkin and hear the stories about Irish independence.
 Our walk will take us down O’Connell Street to the General Post Office, which in 1916 was the center of rebellious activity that would eventually spark a revolution and led to Irish independence a few years later.
 A museum in its basement showcases what happened in Dublin in the spring of 1916.

 Our evening will include a wonderful dinner followed by one of Dublin’s most unique walking tours.
 The Literary Pub Crawl is a first-class tour that incorporates history, culture as well the literary trove of Irish works including Oscar Wilde and James Joyce.